MayMeow/excel-importer/README.md

 # Excel importer

-Library to parse XLSX files to models.
+Library to transform XLSX files into models.

 This Library using `phpoffice/phpspreadsheet` to read from XLSX files.
 Look at their [Github](https://github.com/PHPOffice/PhpSpreadsheet)